setsecurity/totem-hids/README.md

 # README

-Proyect Totem-HIDS for fun and profit.
+Totem-HIDS for fun and profit.

-Its a python3 Host IDS that detects network spoofing attacks.
+It's a python3 Host IDS that detects network spoofing attacks.

 Notes: